omni/tokenbridge-contracts/deploy/README.md

 # transactions for deposit or withdrawal confirmations.
 This price is used if
 # the Gas price oracle is unreachable.
 HOME_GAS_PRICE=1000000000
-# The mode of economic compensation for Home bridge operations.
-# If set to true, messages bridged from Foreign Network to Home Network will not pay fees.
-HOME_AMB_SUBSIDIZED_MODE=false

 # The RPC channel to a Foreign node able to handle deployment/configuration
 # transactions.